Majorca Weather July Averages, Spain

 Playa del Mago

 If the weather is sunny and you want to get yourself an all-over tan, head to the Playa del Mago beach, just south of Magaluf.
-This bay is thought of as the very first naturist beach on the island and has fine white sand and clear shallow waters which are idea for swimming and snorkelling.
-Even though it's a small beach, there is a number of facilities available, including sun beds, sun shades and a beachside restaurant.
+This bay is thought of as the very first naturist beach on the island and has fine white sand and clear shallow waters which are ideal for swimming and snorkeling.
+Even though it's a small beach, there is a number of facilities available, including sunbeds, sunshades, and a beachside restaurant.

-Located in the north west of Majorca, close to Sa Calobra, Cala Tuent is a shingle beach with fantastic views of the highest peak in the Balearic Islands Puig Major.
-The shallow clear waters provide the perfect conditions for snorkelling and swimming, although the lack of soft sand makes it less than ideal for families with young children.
+Located in the northwest of Majorca, close to Sa Calobra, Cala Tuent is a shingle beach with fantastic views of the highest peak in the Balearic Islands Puig Major.
+The shallow clear waters provide the perfect conditions for snorkeling and swimming, although the lack of soft sand makes it less than ideal for families with young children.
 Although there are no facilities or services available onsite, there is a restaurant nearby which offers traditional Spanish cuisine.

 Bars and Restaurants

 Roland Restaurant is one of the most popular eateries in Porto Cristo, so making a reservation is a must.
-The kitchen is run by a German chef, who has added a touch of Germany to most dishes on the menu, creating a fusion of modern European flavours.
-Everything from the appetisers to the desserts is prepared freshly and with great skill.
+The kitchen is run by a German chef, who has added a touch of Germany to most dishes on the menu, creating a fusion of modern European flavors.
+Everything from the appetizers to the desserts is prepared freshly and with great skill.